 "On top of all that, our premises are now carbon neutral."

 FlavorActiV, employing 12 people at its Oakley Road headquarters, is a Queen's Award winner for the second time.
 In 2005 it won an award in the export category.
-About 95 per cent of its sales are made overseas.
+About 95 per cent of its sales are

-Founded in 1996, the company exploits research by its director Dr Bill Simpson to identify and stabilise flavours in beers, helping brewers maintain consistency in their product or even to design new drinks.
+Founded in 1996, the company exploits research by its director Dr Bill Simpson to identify and stabilise flavours in beers, helping brewers maintain consistency in their product or even to design

 The company targets the world's 12,000 largest brewers and trains their tasters.